lgarron/web-worker-compat/README.md

 Depending on your bundler, or any assumptions you can make about the bundlers/environments used by the code that calls your library, you may be able to simplify some of this.
 However, this kind of code is often handled differently based on bundler heuristics and/or plugins.
+Some bundlers (e.g. `snowpack`) will emit errors even if the `node` imports are in code paths unused by any browser.

 It's also possible to build different versions of your code for browsers and `node`, but the relevant `package.json` for this